cardboard-iguana/cardboard-iguana.com/log/2022-04-18-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 General log analysis flow: Filtered down to warnings/errors, locate an event of interest, and then expand your search around that timeframe to include lower-level/priority events.

 Call out to WinDbg Preview, which is a free Windows dump file analyzer in the Microsoft Store.
-Windows typically stores dump files in `C:\Windows`, so you’ll need to copy it out to view it.
+Windows typically stores dump files in `C:\Windows`, so you'll need to copy it out to view it.

 ## TryHackMe: Jr. Penetration Tester